DanOvando/marlin/docs/articles/recruitment-dynamics.md

 ```

 This is the most spatially conservative form: what happens in a patch
-stays in that patch.
-Each patch’s carrying capacity is set by its own
+stays in that patch from the perspective of recruitment.
+Each patch’s
-$`r0_p`$ and $`\text{SSB0}_p`$.
-As with `global_habitat`,
+carrying capacity is set by its own $`r0_p`$ and $`\text{SSB0}_p`$.
+As
-`recruit_home_range` does not affect the spatial distribution of
+with `global_habitat`, `recruit_home_range` does not affect the spatial
-recruits because they are assigned to their home patch.
-This form is
+distribution of recruits because they are assigned to their home patch.
-appropriate for sedentary species with limited larval dispersal where
+This form is appropriate for sedentary species with limited larval
-local density dependence is strong.
+dispersal where local density dependence is strong.

 ### 3. Pre-Dispersal (`pre_dispersal`)